TandoorRecipes/recipes/docs/features/automation.md

 from a website.

 It uses Regular Expressions (RegEx) to determine if a description should be altered, what exactly to remove and what to replace it with.
+The search string ignores case, the replacement string respects case.

 -   **Parameter 1**: pattern of which sites to match (e.g. `.*.chefkoch.de.*`, `.*`)
 -   **Parameter 2**: pattern of what to replace (e.g. `.*`)